King-of-narwhal/Music/README.md

 Rests are in the following format: "r" followed by a duration in beats

 Dynamics should follow the note if they exitst (you do not need a seperator) just write a p or f or mp or ffffff etc. right after the note.
 (These are not a neccessary thing to be added to the note like everything else is)

+# Dependencies
+You will need to install numPy https://numpy.org/ as well as sounddevice https://python-sounddevice.readthedocs.io/en/0.5.3/